Medium-induced radiative kernel with the Improved Opacity Expansion: Details on the adiabatic prescription and the vacuum contribution

+This contribution exactly matches the term subtracted in \eqn{eq:spectrum-2}.
+Also notice that as a consequence, in the main text calculation, one can ignore the action of any differential operator on $\frac{\x}{\x^2}$, since its contribution has already been taken into account.

-Note that the prescription $\epsilon'$ is only relevant for the second (purely vacuum) term in \eqn{eq:t1-int}.
-In the first term one can safely set $\omega' \to \omega$ and $\epsilon' \to \epsilon$, owing to the fact that there is only one remaining time integral $t_2$ for which the details of the regularization, such as multiplying $\epsilon$ by an arbitrary factor, do not matter.
+Note that the prescription $\epsilon'$ is only relevant for the purely vacuum term emerging from \eqn{eq:lol_2}.
+In the term considered in the main text, one can safely set $\omega' \to \omega$ and $\epsilon' \to \epsilon$, owing to the fact that there is only one remaining time integral $t_2$ for which the details of the regularization, such as multiplying $\epsilon$ by an arbitrary factor, do not matter.
 In addition, one can show that the adiabatic prescription can be ignored for higher order contributions in the IOE.
-A simple way to see this, at NLO, is to introduce \eqn{eq:mmmm_1} and \eqn{eq:mmmm_2} in \eqn{eq:t1-int}, after adjusting the time integration limits and inserting extra $\cK^{\rm LO}$ factors inherited from the full NLO spectrum, see \eqn{eq:spectrum-ioe-nlo}.
-Also, one must recall the NLO contributions are proportional to $\delta v$.
-The calculation follows as for the example above leading to the $\delta^{(2)}(\x)$ factor in \eqn{eq:lol_1}.
-The full contribution will thus be proportional to $\delta v(\x) \delta^{(2)}(\x)= 0$, showing that the adiabatic regularization can be overlooked at higher orders in the IOE.
+A simple way to see this, at NLO, is to introduce \eqn{eq:mmmm_1} and \eqn{eq:mmmm_2} in \eqn{eq:t1-int}, after adjusting the time integration limits and inserting extra $\cK^{\rm LO}$ factors inherited from the full NLO spectrum; see \eqn{eq:spectrum-ioe-nlo}.
+Also, one must recall that the NLO contributions are proportional to $\delta v$.
+The calculation follows as for the above example, where the terms coming from $\partial_\x \left(\frac{\x}{\x^2}\right)$, will be proportional to $\delta v(\x) \delta^{(2)}(\x)= 0$, showing that the adiabatic regularization can be overlooked at higher orders in the IOE.